Axicon

-An axicon is a specialized type of lens which has a conical surface.
+An axicon is a specialized type of lens that has a conical surface.
 An axicon transforms a laser beam into a ring shaped distribution.
 They can be convex or concave and be made of any optical material.
 The combination with other axicons or lenses allows a wide variety of beam patterns to be generated.
 It can be used to turn a Gaussian beam into a non-diffractive Bessel-like beam.
 Axicons were first proposed in 1954 by John McLeod.

 Axicons are used in atomic traps and for generating plasma in wakefield accelerators.
 They are used in eye surgery in cases where a ring-shaped spot is useful.

 The Axicon is usually characterized by the ratio of the diameter of the ring to the distance from the lens tip to image plane d/l.

 Special features and Bessel beam shaping

 Single axicons are usually used to generate an annular light distribution which is laterally constant along the optical axis over a certain range.
 This special feature results from the generation of (non-diffracting) Bessel-like beams with properties mainly determined by the Axicon angle α.

 There are two areas of interest for a variety of applications: a long range with an almost constant intensity distribution (a) and a ring-shaped distant field intensity distribution (b).
 The distance (a) depends on the angle α of the Axicon and the diameter (ØEP) of the incident beam.
 The diameter of the annular distant field intensity distribution (b) is proportional to the length l.
 The width of the ring is about half the diameter of the incident beam.